mauriciobetan/mauriciobetan.github.io/_teaching/rput.md

 location: "Mexico City, Mexico"
 ---

-This course introduces students to five selected topics: academic writing, biological evolution, the origin and diversity of plants and animals, biochemistry and biotechnology, and conservation biology.
+Taught in 2016 and 2017, this course introduces students to five selected topics: academic writing, biological evolution, the origin and diversity of plants and animals, biochemistry and biotechnology, and conservation biology.

 You can find the syllabus of the class [here](http://mauriciobetan.github.io/files/rputsyllabus.pdf) (in Spanish).